A FILM ABOUT AND BY

 The Huni Kuin, blessed by the spiritual chief Ninawá Pai da Mata and all elders, men, women and youngsters who led the way to share some of their mysteries and way of life beyond what the eyes can see.

-Bem-te-vi Produções, an independent brazilian nomad film company focusing at registering and uplifting ancient knowledge that brings life meaning and value.
+Bem-te-vi Cultural Productions, an independent Brazilian nomad film company focusing at registering and uplifting ancient knowledge that brings life meaning and value.

-Directed and shot by the filmmakers Lara Jacoski and Patrick Belem while they have lived and experienced the Huni Kuin way of life for three years, registering the cultural renaissance of this people.
+Directed and shot by the filmmakers Lara Jacoski and Patrick Belem while they have lived and experienced the Huni Kuin way of life, registering the cultural renaissance of this people.

 Kristen M. Nicole (US)